pyomeca/bioptim/README.md

 We now have everything to create the ocp!
 For that we have to decide how much time the pendulum has to get up there (`phase_time`) and how many shooting point are defined for the multishoot (`n_shooting`).
-Thereafter, you just have to send everything to the `OptimalControlProgram` class and let `bioptim` prepares everything for you.
+Thereafter, you just have to send everything to the `OptimalControlProgram` class and let `bioptim` prepare everything for you.
-For simplicity's sake, I copy all the piece of code previously visited in the building the ocp section here:
+For simplicity's sake, I copy all the piece of code previously visited in the building of the ocp section here:
 ```python
 ocp = OptimalControlProgram(
         biorbd_model,